Probing the interference between non-linear, axionic and space-time-anisotropy effects in the QED vacuum: Introduction

 \section{Introduction}

 The strong CP problem is still an intriguing question in the Standard Model (SM) of elementary particles.
 Certainly, the mechanism proposed by Peccei and Quinn is the most popular and elegant approach to solve this issue by introducing the axions \cite{Peccei,Peccei2}.
+We should point out here that there are, however, other resolutions to solve the strong CP problem without introducing new particles beyond the Standard Model, as one may find in the articles of Refs. \cite{Wen,Nakamura,Nodoka,Nodoka2}.
 The Axion-like Particles (ALPs) has been the subject of investigation in diverse branches of the high energy physics.
 A good motivation is that such particles are strong candidates for the dark matter content \cite{Wilczekaxion,Sikivie,Dine}.
 Furthermore, ALPs naturally arise in string theories \cite{axionstring}.
 Over the past decades, a considerable effort has been made for the detection of ALPs, both in astrophysical experiments \cite{Ayala,Reynolds,Bondarenko,CAST,jacobsen2022constraining} and in particle accelerators \cite{Baldenegro1,Baldenegro2,d'Enterria,SCHOEFFEL}.
 The challenge is that the ALPs couple very weakly to the SM matter, so the bounds obtained have a stringent parameter space.
 For example, the CAST experiment that searches for ALPs produced in the solar core provides a well-established limit for the ALP-photon interaction with coupling constant $g_{a\gamma} \simeq 0.66 \times 10^{-10} \, \mbox{GeV}^{-1}$ and ALP mass restricted to $m_a < 0.02 \, \mbox{eV}$ at 95\% CL \cite{CAST}.
 We also highlight that ALPs can be produced by ALP-photon conversion in the presence of an intense magnetic background field, as described by the Primakoff process.
+There is also a great deal of interest in looking for ALPs with very small masses, the so-called ultra-light Axions (ULAs).
+They are particles with mass in the broad range of $10^{-33} \, \mathrm{eV} \lesssim m_a \lesssim 10^{-18} \, \mathrm{eV}$.
+The search for ULAs involves cosmological observations from the cosmic microwave background (CMB) and the large-scale structure (LSS).
+A thorough review is provided in ref. \cite{marsh}.